mjoynes-wombat-web/Debug-Tool/readme.md

 Install by running `npm install debug-tool-express --save-dev`.
 You will then need to require it into your project.

-You will also need to add a `logs` folder to your root directory.

 ### Dependencies
 ```
 "chalk": "^1.1.3",